Key Takeaways:

 Following a potassium-rich diet can offer a wide range of health benefits:

-Increasing your potassium intake is an investment in your long-term health.
-On the other hand, low potassium intake can increase your risk of developing hypertension, stroke, kidney stones, deteriorating bone health later in life, high blood glucose levels, and type 2 diabetes.
+Increasing your potassium intake is an investment in your long-term health as low potassium intake can increase your risk of developing hypertension, stroke, kidney stones, deteriorating bone health later in life, high blood glucose levels, and type 2 diabetes.
 With the help of tasty avocado recipes, it’s easier than ever to put more potassium in your diet.
 So, go ahead and add a little more avocado to your meals—your body will thank you!

 Is It Possible to Have Too Much Potassium?